Glenn Stok has a Master of Science degree and applies his research to educate his readers with information on science and philosophy.

-Awe is an emotion that we experience when we see utter beauty or when we try to understand something that overwhelms our comprehension.
-Other overwhelming emotions are fear and anger, both of which have an evolutionary purpose.
+Awe is an emotion that we experience when we see utter beauty or try to understand something that overwhelms our comprehension.
+We need to be awestruck to make us humble enough to engage with others.

 Awe, on the other hand, has been puzzling to psychologists and other researchers.
 Is it necessary for evolution?
 Is it only an emotion known to humans, or do other animals experience awe as well?

-In one study, it has been determined that the feeling of awe makes one feel smaller and more humble with respect to the overall world.1 It has been found that this causes one to be more inclined to share with others.
-This could be a way to help with the growth of society.
+In one study, it has been determined that the feeling of awe makes one feel smaller and more humble concerning the overall world.
+That causes people to be more inclined to share with others.
+That could be a way to help with the growth of society.1

 Other animals also function on a social level to assure the ongoing survival of the species.
 However, it might be more of an instinct.

 Does this mean that humans have evolved to have this feeling for some particular reason?
 Is it a feeling that other animals don't require?

 What Is the Biological Advantage of Feeling Awestruck?

 A study at Stanford University in 2012 found that the feeling of awe is clinically good for us.
 The study concluded that it expands our perception of time, increases compassion and empathy, and leaves us with a feeling of well-being.2